 Individuals may apply for ERISA claims for many different reasons.
 Two of these include:

-- Rejected life insurance due to insurance company or employer’s policies
+- Life insurance due to insurance company or employer’s interpretation of the policy.

 What to do after a denial?

 Rejection for ERISA cases are more likely due to the difficulty of the entire process.
 This is because insurance companies tend to take advantage of ERISA claimants, leaving them with little or no benefits at all.

 While ERISA is supposed to protect employees, it ends up protecting the insurance companies instead.
 The best thing to do after denial is to submit an appeal.

 Whether you’re in the appealing a denial or a termination, these tips might help to better your chances.

 - Provide documents from both your work and your medical provider

 - Be consistent with the information you provide, or the insurance company will use it against you